-Staying edgy and chasing the silver lining since 1972!
+Staying edgy and pursuing the silver lining ca. 1972!

 A note to my little self was the second piece of writing I really had the nerve to submit.
 The first was an article I wrote about my Dad for his local newspaper but that HAD to be done.
 I wrote the note to my little self on my birthday in 2013 and submitted it to Ella Hicks, founder of Rebel Thriver.
 It may not have been much but I was so very grateful to have put any pen to paper again especially after the prior year.
 My Dad had been murdered and my life felt void.
 To say I was numb would be an understatement.
 A bit later I was excited to be asked to post as an admin.
 Such an honor to be able to give back to the place that held my hand and a space for me during one of the darkest times in my life.